dimagi/dimagi.com/assets/style/README.md

 `essential`

 Embeds the compiled output of `app.essential.css` in the `<head>`.
-Cannot be larger than 50 kb due to Google AMP Page rules.
+Cannot be larger than 50 kb due to Google AMP rules.

 `standard`

 Includes all the non-essential CSS.
 Linked asynchronously as `app.standard.css`

+### What is considered `critical` css?

+`critical` css is anything that's definitely needed to render page structure and especially render absolutely everything "above the fold"---with anything below the fold looking a little more skeleton-like (but still structurally sound)

+`critical` css should *NOT* include:

+- `:hover`, `:focus`, `:active` states
+- `!important` tags
+- the `transition` property